georgekomen/ski_free_game/README.md

 10.) **deployment!!!**

-Finally deployed the application to a kubernetes cluster in google cloud platform (GCP).
+Finally deployed the application to kubernetes cluster in google cloud platform (GCP).

 STEPS:
 - Modified webpack to include images needed to run the application in production, this was done with help of CopyWebpackPlugin.
 - Created a docker file that builds our application image by packaging it together with nginx web server.
 - Added a shell script that runs tests, builds the application then package the final image with the help of the docker file.
 It finally uploads it to google cloud container repository.
 - Added a kubernetes deploment file that also creates a service and an ingress.
-- Link to the final app is: http://35.244.216.186/
+- Link to the final app is: http://35.244.216.186/.